ShakifAshraf/Water-Management-and-Supply-System/README.md

 Our Youtube vuideo link for application prototype is given below: https://www.youtube.com/watch?v=ndioSYgBm3I&feature=youtu.be

-project.java contain the source code for our application.
+project.java contains the source code for our application.